Moroni Saw Me: Life & Thoughts of a Saint

 In his farewell to the reader, Moroni teaches that we most grab hold of every good thing by using our faith in Jesus Christ, our hope in the efficacious nature of His atonement and a pure love for all beings in our lives.
 In order for me to avoid being a pollution to my church, I must have faith, hope, and charity.
 That last one is the hardest.

-Jesus taught that we must love Him and God without each part of our heart; and that we should love each other the same as we love ourselves.
+Jesus taught that we must love Him and God with each part of our hearts; and that we should love each other the same as we love ourselves.
 I have to love you the same way I love myself.
 I do not think that Jesus meant a figurative love.
 I believe He meant me to think on what I do for myself to show love.
 I clean myself.
 I feed myself.
 I speak up for myself.
 I am not there yet, people.
 It is okay because I realize it.
 Are you there?
 This society does not show it.
 While doing all that I can, I stand awaiting the grace of Christ to save me.

 Music can motivate us to continue to make changes in our lives to lay hold of every good thing through faith, hope, and charity.